Chapter 5101:2-40 Supportive Services

 (3) The PCSA receives an order of protective supervision.

-(4) The child is placed in a substitute care placement.
+(4) The child is placed in substitute care.

 (F) The PCSA shall establish procedures for referring a child who is the subject of a report and is not at risk of imminent harm, to a community organization or voluntary preventive services.

-(G) The PCSA may provide any of the mandated services identified in this paragraph directly, or through arrangement with a community service provider:
+(G) The PCSA may provide any of the mandated services identified in this paragraph directly, or may arrange service delivery with a community service provider:

 (a) General counseling services performed by a PCSA or shelter for victims of domestic violence to assist a child, a child's parents, and a child's sibling in alleviating identified problems causing or may cause the child to be an abused, neglected, or dependent child.